-The Agency was established November 6, 1985, by the City Council of the City of Las Vegas, Nevada (City).
+The Agency was established November 6, 1985, by the City Council of the City of Las Vegas, Nevada.
 The mission of the Agency is to stimulate economic growth in decaying areas of the City of Las Vegas.
 A seven-member Board comprised of the seven City Council members governs the Agency.
 On March 5, 1986, the Agency Board members adopted the Redevelopment Plan that specified the boundaries of the Redevelopment Area.
 The use of eminent domain and tax increment financing are the primary tools made available to the Agency to carry out the Redevelopment Plan.

-The Agency is a component unit of the City's financial reporting entity and is included with the comprehensive annual financial report of the City.
+The Agency is a component unit of the City of Las Vegas, Nevada's financial reporting entity and is included with the comprehensive annual financial report of the City of Las Vegas, Nevada.
 The purpose of a separate Agency comprehensive annual financial report is to fulfill a trust indenture requirement and the requirements of Nevada law.

 The annual budget serves as the foundation for the Agency's financial planning and control.
 Annual appropriated budgets are adopted for the general and debt service funds.
 The Agency is required to submit requests for appropriation to the City of Las Vegas Finance & Business Services Department on or before the first Tuesday in February each year for an Agency budget to be effective the following July 1.
 These requests are used as the starting point for developing a proposed budget.
 A tentative budget is submitted to the Department of Taxation by April 15.
 A public hearing is required on the third Tuesday of May and the final budget must be adopted by the Agency Board and filed with the Department of Taxation by June 1.
-The appropriated budget is prepared by fund, function (e.g., economic development) and department.